-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Heavy and super-heavy tail analysis|
+|Title:||Heavy and super-heavy tail analysis|

-|authors:||Fraga Alves, Isabel|
+|Author:||Fraga Alves, Isabel|

-|abstract:||In this chapter we summarize results in extreme value theory, which are primarily based on the condition that the upper tail of the underlying df is in the δ-neighborhood of a generalized Pareto distribution (GPD).
+|Abstract:||In this chapter we summarize results in extreme value theory, which are primarily based on the condition that the upper tail of the underlying df is in the δ-neighborhood of a generalized Pareto distribution (GPD).
 This condition, which looks a bit restrictive at first sight (see Section 2.2), is however essentially equivalent to the condition that rates of convergence in extreme value theory are at least of algebraic order (see Theorem 2.2.5).
 The δ-neighborhood is therefore a natural candidate to be considered, if one is interested in reasonable rates of convergence of the functional laws of small numbers in extreme value theory (Theorem 2.3.2) as well as of parameter estimators (Theorems 2.4.4, 2.4.5 and 2.5.4).|

-|appears in collections||MAT - Capítulo de livro|
+|Appears in Collections:||DMat - Capítulo de livro|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.